archebus/BitBuddy/README.md

 <div align="center">
   <strong>A nostalgic virtual pet simulator with modern features</strong><br>
-  Take care of your digital buddy in this Tamagotchi-inspired C# game
+  Take care of your digital buddy in this Tamagotchi-inspired Linux Console app
 </div>

 <div align="center">